jcbjohnson/hello-world/README.md

 # hello-world
-Learning how to git
+Learning how to git and about each other!

-Made a new Kirsten branch for the lab tutorial:
+Enter your name here:

-Two Truths and a Lie:
+Write down two truths and one lie below.

-1. I was burned in a pickle accident.
+Once you're done, submit a pull request!
+We'll try to guess the lie before we merge your branch with the main branch.

-2. I can do a no-legs plank.
+1. Your response here
-3. I was once hit by a taco truck and given 8 free tacos.
+2. And here...

-Added an edit from my alt account.
+3. And here too...